mereckaj/CS4098-Group-E/README.md

 PML is a simple programming language for describing a work flow or process that specifies the activities and roles involved in delivering some tangible outcome.

-This project is going to create a web based IDE for PML.

 Features
 --------
 1. Editor